smithjd/sql-pet/docs/index.md

 > This chapter introduces:
 >
 > * The motivation for this book and the strategies we have adopted
-> * Our approach to exploring issues "beyind the enterprise firewall" using Docker to demonstrate access to a service like PostgreSQL from R
+> * Our approach to exploring issues "behind the enterprise firewall" using Docker to demonstrate access to a service like PostgreSQL from R
 > * Our team and how this project came about

 ## Using R to query a DBMS in your organization